Accept your offer

 Once you have received an offer of admission, your next step is to accept the offer, which tells the University that you intend to enroll.
 Students accept their offer by paying a $230 enrollment fee ($100 of this is a general deposit which will be returned to you upon leaving the University).

-Explore the financial aid options that are available to help make your Penn State education a reality.
+There are many financial aid options available to help make your Penn State education a reality.
+Explore financial aid options »

 If you are interested in living on campus, you will need to accept your offer online and go to the eLiving website to reserve your housing spot.
 (Requires login with student ID.)You will submit the Housing Contract and pay your $100 housing deposit.
 For more information about housing please visit the Berks Housing and Food Services website.

 Two-thirds of Penn State Berks students live off campus for a variety of reasons.
 For assistance with helping to find off-campus housing, view the Berks Off-Campus Housing resources.

 All first-year students starting at Penn State complete a testing program that is designed to assist in scheduling initial courses.
 Remember, this is an advising tool and will not in any way interfere with the decision to admit you to Penn State.
 This test consists of sections in English, math, and chemistry.
 The Division of Undergraduate Studies schedules these tests for students to take on-line.
 Testing does not begin until early/mid March.
 You will receive testing information after submitting the enrollment fee.

 Attend New Student Orientation

 This step is designed to acquaint you with Penn State.
 This program will explore the different academic opportunities available at the University, as well as the requirements of your chosen degree.
 Your first-year testing result will also be interpreted.
 Learn more about New Student Orientation »